mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 Jekyll is a static site generator with a templating system that can be adapted for many types of websites, including blogs.
 It can be run on a server, or run locally and the generated files uploaded to a server.
 It is the default software used by Github Pages.

+*Tested with Jekyll 2.0.3 and Ubuntu Server 14.04*

 [jekyll2]:http://jekyllrb.com/news/2014/05/06/jekyll-turns-2-0-0/
 [ubunturepo]:http://packages.ubuntu.com/search?keywords=jekyll&searchon=names&suite=all&section=all